 The CZMA of 1972 as amended (16 U.S.C. §§ 1451-1465) requires Federal agencies to carry out their activities in a manner that is consistent to the maximum extent practicable with the enforceable policies of the approved Washington Coastal Zone Management Program.
-USACE prepared a CZMA Consistency Determination and will submit this document to Ecology for their review and concurrence.
+The USACE determined that the proposed project is consistent to the maximum extent practicable with the enforceable policies of the Washington State Coastal Zone Management Program.
+The USACE submitted a CZMA Consistency Determination to Ecology for their review and concurrence on January 14, 2022.
+Ecology requested a 15-day extension for their decision as provided for in CFR 930.41(b) to complete the public comment process, which extended the 60-day review period ending March 15, 2022 to March 30, 2022.
+Ecology requested an additional extension March 29, 2022, until April 14, 2022.
+USACE received Ecology's concurrence April 12, 2022 (Appendix F).